-Let $\mf g_{CA} $ and $\mf g_{CA}(p,k)$ as above.
-Plugging this into the main theorem yields: \begin{thm} Let $(E,\Theta)$ be a Courant algebroid over $M$.
-Let $p \in M$ be a fixed point of order $k$ for $k \geq 0$, that is, $\Theta \in \mf g_{CA}^1(p,k)$.
-Assume that Then for every open neighborhood $U$ of $p \in M$, there exists a $C^{2k-1}$-neighborhood $\mc U$ of $\Theta \in \mf g_{CA}$ such that for any Courant algebroid structure $\Theta' \in \mc U$ there is a family $I\subset U$ of fixed points of order $k$ of $\Theta$ parametrized by an open neighborhood of \end{thm} \begin{rmk} We compare theorem \ref{thm:courant} with theorems \ref{thm:lienalgk} and \ref{thm:liebialg}. \begin{itemize} \item[-] There are some parallels between theorems \ref{thm:liebialg} and \ref{thm:courant}, as $T^\ast[2]A^\vee[1]$ is a symplectic degree 2 manifold, and the function $\Pi_A + f_{d_{A^\vee}}$ induces a Courant algebroid structure.
-However, the notion of fixed points is different: whereas for a Courant algebroid, a point $p\in M$ is fixed of order $k$ if in particular the anchor has vanishing $k-1$-jet at $p$, for a fixed point $p \in M$ of a Lie algebroid structure on $A^\vee$ only the anchor of $A^\vee$ is required to have vanishing $k-1$-jet at $p$.
-When $A = TM$ with its standard Lie algebroid structure, this is especially clear: the Courant algebroid structure on $TM \oplus T^\ast M$ has anchor $\text{id} \oplus \pi^\sharp$, which is surjective, while theorem \ref{thm:liebialg} is about fixed points of $\pi^\sharp$. \item[-] Given a degree 2 graded manifold, it is non-canonically isomorphic to a Lie 2-algebroid.
+\begin{rmk} We compare Theorem \ref{thm:courant} with Theorems \ref{thm:lienalgk} and \ref{thm:liebialg}. \begin{itemize} \item[-] There are some parallels between Theorems \ref{thm:liebialg} and \ref{thm:courant}, as $T^\ast[2]A^\ast[1]$ is a symplectic degree 2 manifold, and the function $\Pi_A + f_{d_{A^\ast}}$ induces a Courant algebroid structure.
+However, the notion of fixed points is different: whereas for a Courant algebroid, a point $p\in M$ is fixed of order $k$ if in particular the anchor has vanishing $k-1$-jet at $p$, for a fixed point $p \in M$ of a Lie algebroid structure on $A^\ast$ only the anchor of $A^\ast$ is required to have vanishing $k-1$-jet at $p$.
+When $A = TM$ with its standard Lie algebroid structure, this is especially clear: the Courant algebroid structure on $TM \oplus T^\ast M$ has anchor $\text{id} \oplus \pi^\sharp$, which is surjective, while Theorem \ref{thm:liebialg} is about fixed points of $\pi^\sharp$. \item[-] Given a degree 2 graded manifold, it is non-canonically isomorphic to a Lie 2-algebroid.
 In this case all one needs to make this identification is a connection on $E$ which is compatible with the pairing.
 The multibrackets of the corresponding Lie 2-algebroid can be found in \cite{Lie2algandcourant}.
-In particular, one could also try to use this identification to get a stability result for Courant algebroids, using only theorem \ref{thm:lienalgk} if the induced brackets satisfy the assumptions of the theorem.
+In particular, one could also try to use this identification to get a stability result for Courant algebroids, using only Theorem \ref{thm:lienalgk} if the induced brackets satisfy the assumptions of the theorem.
 In this case the fixed point $p$ of order $k$ for $\Theta$ would be of order $(k,k)$ for the induced Lie $2$-algebroid structure $Q_\Theta$.
 Note that this makes sense, as for $k\geq 2$, we have $k\leq 2k-2$, and for $k = 1$, there is no restriction on $l$.
-If one is only interested in nearby Courant algebroids however, theorem \ref{thm:courant} is actually an improvement as the only independent operations in a Courant algebroid are the anchor and the bracket.
-The unary and ternary bracket are derived from this, which is reflected in the fact that $H^1(\mf g_{CA}/\mf g_{CA}(p,k),\overline{\{\Theta,-\}})$ only carries information about the anchor and the bracket, while $H^1(\mf g_{LnA}/\mf g_{LnA}(p,(k,k), \overline{ \{\Theta,-\}})$ also carries information about the unary and ternary bracket.\\ In terms of graded geometry, this can be interpreted as forgetting the symplectic structure of the underlying graded manifold and considering all homological vector fields, rather than just the symplectic (or Hamiltonian) ones. \end{itemize} \end{rmk}
+If one is only interested in nearby Courant algebroids however, Theorem \ref{thm:courant} is actually an improvement as the only independent operations in a Courant algebroid are the anchor and the bracket.
+The unary and ternary bracket are derived from this, which is reflected in the fact that $H^1(\mf g_{CA}/\mf g_{CA}(p,k),\overline{\{\Theta,-\}})$ only carries information about the anchor and the bracket, while $H^1(\mf g_{LnA}/\mf g_{LnA}(p,(k,k), \overline{ \{\Theta,-\}})$ also carries information about the unary and ternary bracket.\\ In terms of graded geometry, this can be interpreted as forgetting the symplectic structure of the underlying graded manifold and considering all homological vector fields, rather than just the symplectic (or \nrt{equivalently,} Hamiltonian) ones. \end{itemize} \end{rmk}